-In the event that This scenario envisions a situation where a portion of the groundwater supply is contaminated, necessitating the relocation of 1,200 acre-feet of groundwater diversions will need to be relocated and .
-The scenario further assumes that the OSE will require the impacts to the Rio Grande to be offset in an amount equal to the production of the new wells.
-To meet this requirement, necessitating the use of San Juan-Chama Project water would be needed in an equal amount to offset the pumping.
-In effect, the groundwater rights would be diminished.
+In the event that a portion of the groundwater supply is contaminated, 1,200 acre-feet of groundwater diversions will need to be relocated and the OSE will require the impacts to the Rio Grande to be offset in an amount equal to the production of the new wells.
+To meet this requirement, San Juan-Chama Project water would be needed to offset the pumping.

-The high water demand projection with a loss of water rights scenario assumes that the LACWU will lease the full volume of DOE groundwater rights, and that the volume-that will not being used for the chromium interim measure project will be available for use.
+The high water demand projection with a loss of water rights scenario assumes that the LACWU will lease the full volume of DOE groundwater rights, and that the volume not being used for the chromium interim measure project will be available for use.
 Under this scenario, there is a gap between the diminished groundwater supply and projected demand starting in 2030 that would need to be addressed, either by bringing the San Juan-Chama Project water online or through reductions in demand (water conservation).
-Taking into account the volume of DOE groundwater rights that will be used to support the LANL chromium interim measure project, this gap reaches 1,146500 ac-ft/yr by 2060 (Figure 6-1).
+Taking into account the volume of DOE groundwater rights that will be used to support the LANL chromium interim measure project, this gap reaches 1,146 ac-ft/yr by 2060.